Digital information portals

 - Citizens and businesses have access to clear and accurate information on administrative procedures.
 They are able to send complaints, report misconduct and propose simplifications online.

 - Governments can identify how to simplify procedures and cut the cost of operating or trading.
 The number of steps, the requirements and the duration can generally be decreased by more than 50%, without even changing the underlying laws.
+Governments can also fulfil commitments made in investment facilitation agreements.

 The project team agrees on the procedure to be documented.